 For example, using a previously generated preprocessed data.

-task.artifacts is a dictionary where the keys are the Artifacts names and the returned object is the Artifact object.
+task.artifacts is a dictionary where the keys are the Artifact names, and the returned object is the Artifact object.

 Check out the artifacts retrieval example code.

-For example uploading all snapshots to our S3 bucket:
+For example, upload all snapshots to an S3 bucket:

-From now on, whenever the framework (TF/Keras/PyTroch etc.) will be storing a snapshot, the model file will automatically get uploaded to our bucket under a specific folder for the experiment.
+Now, whenever the framework (TF/Keras/PyTorch etc.) stores a snapshot, the model file is automatically uploaded to the bucket to a specific folder for the experiment.